atomrepos/Data_Science_Survey_Kaggle_2021/README.md

-# Data_Science_Survey_Kaggle_2021
+# Data_Science_Survey_Kaggle_2020
 - Note: I'm not sure why the tables show up so strechted in the display on github.
-Analysis of Kaggle 2021 survey data of time taken
+- Data can be found here: /kaggle/input/kaggle-survey-2020/kaggle_survey_2020_responses.csv Analysis of Kaggle 2020 survey data of time taken
-# Kaggle 2021 Survey - Exploratory Data Analysis and Prediction based on demographics.
+# Kaggle 2020 Survey - Exploratory Data Analysis and Prediction based on demographics.

 This data is from the kaggle.com survey data from 2021.
 Kaggle.com is an online plaform for learning, networking, competitions, and discussions on all things data science and machine learning.
 Kaggles users are a wide range of demographics from all around the world.
 Kaggle sends a survey to it's users yearly to get a better understanding of thier users.